tvandinther/mioi/src/content/blog/cue-functions.md

 author: "Tom van Dinther"
 tags: ["CUE"]
 categories: ["Discussion"]
+featured: true
 ---
-CUE has been a difficult language for me to conceptualise.
+[CUE](https://cuelang.org/) has been a difficult language for me to conceptualise.
 However the more I try to do with it, the more I start to see the intentions behind it.
 CUE is a logic-based language and trying to apply the procedural, imperative thinking I am accustomed to from popular general purpose programming languages is me trying to shove a a square peg in a round hole.
 And while this may have worked for the crew of Apollo 13, they did so out of necessity, not from design.

 As a result, I often fall victim to trying to solve an [XY problem](https://xyproblem.info/) in CUE.
 This is quite common when you experience a paradigm shift and it is one of the reasons I recommend software developers to learn at least a little bit of Haskell.
 I encountered this sort of roadblock many times on my journey to learn Haskell until it eventually culminated into a moment of seeing the light.
 It meant that I could finally see how an alternative paradigm projects onto a particular problem space.
 This moment of seeing the light repeats continuously on the learning journey as you crest each local maxima of the learning curve.